gecko0307/dagon/doc/Extensions.md

 `dub add dagon:newton` - adds Newton extension available as `dagon.ext.newton` package import.

-All extensions are experimental and not guaranteed to work on all platforms.
+All extensions are experimental and not guaranteed to work on all operating systems.
 Some of them require installing third-party libraries.

 Available extensions:
 * `dagon:assimp` - [Assimp](https://github.com/assimp/assimp) library integration